y1zhou/public-dotfiles/README.md

     https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim
 ```

 After `vim-plug` is installed, copy the `nvim/` directory to `~/.config/nvim`.
-Then inside `nvim`, run `:PlugInstall` and `:CocInstall coc-json coc-python coc-sh coc-docker coc-r-lsp`.
+Then run `:PlugInstall` inside `nvim`.

 The `pynvim` package for Python 3 provider and `neovim` package for Node.js provider are optional but recommended.
+To get the LSP client working, language servers need to be installed.
+For example, `npm i -g pyright` is required for the Python language.

 ## Fish